av1-community-contributors/codec-wiki/docs/contribution-guide.md

 ## Before You Contribute

 1. By making a contribution to the AV1 Community Wiki, you are communicating that you have read & agreed to our Terms & Conditions, Privacy Policy, & Code of Conduct.
-2. Ensure your understanding of the material you're contributing is sufficient to the point of being useful to the project.
+2. Ensure your understanding of the material you're contributing is sufficient to a point where it is useful to the project.
 It is perfectly acceptable not to get everything right the first time, but always double check your contributions for factual correctness.

 ## Connect With Us